alefesouza/project-guidelines/README.md

-# Alefe Souza Project Guidelines
+# Alefe Souza's Project Guidelines

-This repository is just to list the guidelines that I like to use on my personal and professional projects, so I can put a link to it on the CONTRIBUTING.md file when I need to create a solo project without guidelines specified by someone else.
+This repository is just to list the guidelines I like to use on my personal and professional projects, so I can put a link to it on the CONTRIBUTING.md file when I need to create a solo project without guidelines specified by someone else.

 Maybe you check my GitHub and don't find some of them, that's because the code here is a little old and where I work probably I have to use an alternative Git hosting with unlimited private repositories, like GitLab or BitBucket.